 - A poor diet leading to deficiencies in nutrients essential to the production of thyroid hormone by the thyroid.
 Tyrosine, iodine, zinc, and selenium are all essential nutrients for the production of T3 (triiodothyronine)and T4 (thyroxine).

 - A lack of antioxidants in the diet can lead to rampant inflammation of susceptible tissues including the thyroid.
-Increased oxidative stress due to a diet high in inflammatory foods or continued exposure to environmental toxins exacerbate the issue.
+Increased oxidative stress due to a diet high in inflammatory foods or continued exposure to environmental toxins exacerbates the issue.

 - Poor gut health leading to an inability to absorb nutrients necessary for healthy thyroid production.
 Check out How Do You Eat?
 Let’s Count the Ways and 6 Habits for Good Food Hygiene for more about this.